littledivy/nix/README.md

     of=/dev/sda
 ```

+## Install

-Boot it up and use wpa_cli to connect to WiFI.
+Build your own (see above) or grab a live ISO from releases.
+Use wpa_cli to connect to WiFI.

 Partition: